University Authorized Driver Program

 - DGS Online Defensive Driver Training

-- Must complete entire training save certificate as a PDF.
-Forward the Certificate to your supervisor or their designee.
-Certificate must be completed by the supervisor and emailed by them to firstname.lastname@example.org .
+- Must complete entire training and save certificate as a PDF.
+Forward the Certificate to your supervisor or their designee and email to firstname.lastname@example.org .

 - Computer requirements and general information